Discrete Probability Distribution

 Example

-Consider a discrete random variable
+Consider a discrete random variable with the following probability distribution:

 X | P(X) |